material-motion/material-motion/specifications/runtime/runtime.md

 Executors define which Plans they can fulfill.
 This approach allows Plans to be less intelligent.
 But it introduces the possibility of Executors conflicting on a given Plan.

-**Event: runtime activity state did change**: Any time the Runtime changes its idle/active state it should fire an observable event.
+**Event: activity state did change**: Any time the Runtime changes its idle/active state it should fire an observable event.

 This event enables "Transition Directors".